chengeu25/eNorthernPike/System Proposal Template.md

 |                          |                  | Work Order ready notice | Technician                |

 ### 5.3 Process Model (Data Flow Diagram)
-> A set of process models and descriptions for the to‐be system.
-This may include process models of the current as‐is system that will be replaced.
+Provided to the degree of depth necessary for building the system with good programming practices (generally 3-5 levels).

 > Caleb - 1 and 8
 > Matthew - 2 and 6
 > Cheng Eu - 4 and 5